V-HAB/V-HAB/README.md

 The following steps are the same for every new Repository you want to clone from the STEPS GITlab server.

 1. Visit the page of the project you want to clone (e.g. <http://steps.lrt.mw.tum.de/bootstrapping>).
-2. Locate and copy the SSH address of the repository at the top of the project timeline (e. g. `git@steps.lrt.mw.tum.de:bootstrapping.git`).
+2. Locate and copy the SSH address of the repository at the top of the project timeline (e. g. `git@steps.lrt.mw.tum.de:steps/steps-base.git`).
 3. In the SourceTree *Bookmarks* window, click the top left icon which says *Add repository* on hover (or select *File* -> *New / Clone* from the top menu).
 Make sure the *Clone repository* tab is selected.
 4. In the field *Source Path / URL*, paste (`CMD + V`) the SSH address of the repository you want to clone (see *step 2*).
 5. Choose a bookmark name (in our example, `bootstrapping` is pre-selected, I suggest changing this to `STEPS` or `STEPS bootstrapping`).
 This is the name that will be displayed in the *Bookmarks* window of SourceTree.